 Khaya Dlanga is well-regarded marketing personality, having been listed in Jeremy Maggs’ “The Annual – Advertising, Media & Marketing” as one of the 100 most influential people in Advertising, Media & Marketing.
-Khaya is now available through Motivators

 Khaya is a winner of Financial Mail’s Adfocus New Broom award 2009, awarded to a young marketer making an impact in the industry.

 Khaya is passionate about social causes.
 In 2015, he organised the Peace Bus initiative which spoke out against Xenophobia and provided supplies for displaced people.
 The initiative garnered wide-ranging public support.